bkuri/vfab/docs/api/daemon-reference.md

   security_events: true
 ```

-The ploTTY daemon provides a robust, production-ready foundation for automated plotting operations with comprehensive monitoring and management capabilities.
+The vfab daemon provides a robust, production-ready foundation for automated plotting operations with comprehensive monitoring and management capabilities.